oliversutton/50LinesOfVEM/README.md

 2. a function handle to a function implementing the PDE right hand side, e.g. `@square_domain_rhs`
 3. a function handle to a function implementing the PDE boundary condition, e.g. `@square_domain_boundary_condition`

-So, for example, Figure 3(a) in the paper [1] can be produce by calling:
+So, for example, Figure 3(a) in the paper [1] can be produced by calling:

 ```MATLAB
 u = vem('source/meshes/voronoi.mat',@square_domain_rhs, @square_domain_boundary_condition);